CharlieDinh/pFedMe/README.md

 # Personalized Federated Learning with Moreau Envelopes
-This repository implements all experiments in the paper the Personalized Federated Learning with Moreau Envelopes.
+This repository implements all experiments in the paper the <mark>Personalized Federated Learning with Moreau Envelopes<mark>.

+Authors: Nguyen H.Tran, Canh T.Dinh, Tuan Nguyen

 This repository not only implements pFedMe but also FedAvg, Per-FedAvg, and APFL algorithms.